March 28, 2023

-If your total score is between 70 and 79 per cent, you have the option of performing a limited-scope audit within 90 days of the original audit date.
+If your total score is between 70% and 79%, you have the option of performing a limited-scope audit within 90 days of the original audit date.
 This limited-scope audit will allow the employer to focus on specific elements that received low scores during the initial audit.
-If your score is 69 per cent or lower, you must undergo another complete audit at a later date.
+If your score is 69% or lower, you must undergo another complete audit at a later date.

 If I don’t pass, how long do I have to wait until I can apply again?